 I recommend a thermometer unit that also gauges humidity.
 The biggest problem with humidity is that if it is too high you run the rick of fungal infection that can harm or even kill off the seedling before it gets growing.

 We often plant seed starting cells with 2 seeds to ensure germination in every container.
-Most times this results in a crowded container and you may choose to thin the plants.
+Most times, this results in a crowded container, and you may choose to thin the plants.

 Only thin plants once they have their first true leaves.
 These are the ones that grow after the cotyledons and look like the true plant.

 While you can pull the weaker plant from the container, this can harm the healthier plant by disturbing its roots.
-I recommend using a small set of scissors and snipping the unwanted plant form the container at the root line.
+I recommend using a small set of scissors and snipping the unwanted plant from the container at the root line.

 Of course, you’ll need to be supper careful not to accidentally snip the healthy plant.

-If you choose to simply pull the unwanted plant, be sure the soil is very moist.
+If you choose to pull the unwanted plant, be sure the soil is very moist.
 It will come clean much easier and with less stress on the healthier plant.

 Add fertilizer to your seedlings after the first month.
 You can do this by watering with a weak infusion of liquid fertilizer like compost tea, fish emulsion, or other organic liquid fertilizer.

 You can also have the same effect by potting up the plant with fresh potting mix.
 I still water these plants with a weak mixture of fertilizer.
 By weak, I mean half strength of what is recommended by the manufacture, sometimes even a quarter concentration.
 You don’t want your plants to bolt; you need to help them thrive until their transplant date.